Appdynamics/AppD_Roadshow_BiQ_Lab/README.md

 You can add filters by clicking on the ```+ Add Criteria``` Button.

-**Note:** you MUST select an Application in Transaction Analytics before you can filter by Business Transaction.
+**Note:** You MUST select an Application in Transaction Analytics before you can filter by Business Transaction.

 You can also add filter criteria by **left clicking on the field names** and selecting a value.